Actionable Playbook for Snowflake to Databricks Migration

 Expert Tip: The VARIANT-to-JSON conversion strategy is a common failure point.
 A migration plan must account for how this data will be stored, ingested, and queried in the new environment.

-Converting Procedural Logic and Ingestion
+How Do You Convert Procedural Logic and Ingestion Pipelines?

+Procedural code - business logic in stored procedures and UDFs - demands manual re-architecture, not automated translation.
 Snowflake’s JavaScript Stored Procedures have no direct equivalent.
 This logic must be refactored into a Databricks Notebook using Python or Scala.
 While more work upfront, this yields improved testability, version control, and integration with the PySpark ecosystem.

 Simple SQL UDFs can be converted to Databricks SQL UDFs.
 Complex UDFs are best rebuilt as part of a notebook or a Delta Live Tables (DLT) pipeline for better long-term manageability.

-Snowflake to Databricks Feature Mapping Framework
+What Are the Key Snowflake to Databricks Feature Mappings?

 Snowflake FeatureDatabricks EquivalentKey Migration Consideration